MoriEdan/ISOKIT/README.md

 You don't have to use the download, everything to make it yourself is right here.

+Scripts that modify the registry require you to mount the registry first with MSMG.

 You'll need to create an environment variable called `MOUNT` that points to `MSMG\Mount\Install`

+This ISOKit includes a reduced version of MSMG to make it easier to mount images etc, You can use DISM Directly if you wish.

-You can use DISM Directly instead of using MSMG but all the scripts are set up to use the `MOUNT` variable.
+All the scripts are set up to use the `MOUNT` variable.

-Scripts that modify the registry require you to mount the registry with MSMG for simplicity but you can technically do it yourself.

-These scripts do literally hundreds of things to secure your Windows 10 Image, You should read everything carefully.

-This ISOKit includes MSMG which has an incredible amount of functionality by itself.

  # IMAGE ADDITION SETUP